bcowgill/bsac-linux-cfg/bin/template/typescript/ts4tooling/README.md

 MUSTDO use a bundler to build browser / node versions MUSTDO try using sonar for additional code analysis?
 MUSTDO template scripting, my perl version or a node module?
-MUSTDO modernizr or platform module for detection in logObject
+MUSTDO platform and feature.js module for support detection in logObject

 [Modernizr to detect browser features](http://html5doctor.com/using-modernizr-to-detect-html5-features-and-provide-fallbacks/#:~:text=Modernizr%20is%20a%20JavaScript%20library,that%20do%20not%20support%20them.) or use PlatformJS? https://github.com/bestiejs/platform.js#readme